mui/material-ui/docs/src/pages/components/floating-action-button/floating-action-button.md

 FABs come in two types: regular, and extended.

 Only use a FAB if it is the most suitable way to present a screen’s primary action.

-Only one floating action button is recommended per screen to represent the most common action.
+Only one component is recommended per screen to represent the most common action.

 {{"component": "modules/components/ComponentLinkHeader.js"}}